thexinyu/NLP-Stock-Price-Prediction-MATH4570/README.md

 ## File structure:
 This project code involves 6 classes in total, each with their independent file:
-- store_transcripts.py
+- Transcripts.py
-  - PerformanceTesting.py
+- PerformanceTester.py
 - StockPuller.py
 - PDFCleaner.py
-- vector_and_pca.py
-- Modeling_eval.py
+- Database.py

-As organized above, a main.py file only needs ‘store_transcripts’, ‘vector_and_pca’ ,and ‘modeling_eval’ since other classes only work to allow the aforementioned classes to function properly.
-For this project, jupyter files (such as ‘ds3500_presentation.ipynb’ or ‘starbucks_demo.ipynb’) provide examples of how to set up the pipeline to either analyze many stocks or a chosen subset of stocks.
-Lastly, the transcript folder (named ‘transcripts’) should consist of raw earnings call transcripts, organized as such:
+For this project, the jupyter file, models_visualizations_demo.ipynb provide an example of how to set up the pipeline to either analyze many stocks or a chosen subset of stocks.
+Lastly, the transcript folder (named ‘transcripts’) should consist of raw earnings call transcripts used for training the model (40 largest NASDAQ and S&P 500 companies by market cap), organized as such:
 - Transcripts
   - AAPL_transcripts
     - 20180501_Apple_Inc-_Earnings_Call_2018-5-1_FS000000002423660030.pdf